eddyerburgh/notes/docs/data-structures-and-algorithms/data-structures/graphs.md

   <figcaption><h4>Figure: An undirected graph and a directed graph</h4></figcaption>
 </figure>

-Directed graphs are common when representing roads, which are often one-way only {% cite algorithm-design-manual -l 146 %}.
+Directed graphs are common when representing dependencies, which have a parent-child relationship.

 ### Weighted vs unweighted

-In a **weighted graph**, each edge is assigned a value (a weight).
+In a **weighted graph** each edge is assigned a value (a weight).
 For example, the edge in a road network might be assigned a cost for drive time {% cite algorithm-design-manual -l 146 %}.

 <figure>
   <img src="{{site.baseurl}}/assets/img/data-structures-and-algorithms/data-structures/graphs/weighted-graph.svg" alt="">